dgmurphy/phoenix_howto/README.md

 # Open Event Data Alliance Phoenix Pipeline Install & Test

-A step-by-step guide to running Pheonix for the purpose of updating the dictionaries for Actors, Agents, and Issues.
+A step-by-step guide to running Phoenix for the purpose of updating the dictionaries for Actors, Agents, and Issues.

 These instructions will set up the following tools: